mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 towards the Imperial heartworlds, the ‘Imperial Core’.
 This usage is generally obvious from context.
-For example, it should be fairly obvious that a magazine called Coreward Gazette deals with matters in the Imperial central region and not the centre of the galaxy several thousand light–years away.
+For example, it should be fairly obvious that a magazine called Coreward Gazette deals with matters in the Imperial central region and not the center of the galaxy several thousand light–years away.

 Distances in Space
-Concepts like metres and even kilometres are inadequate in the face of the vast distances in space.
-Over relatively short distances such as in orbital space near a planet thousands or millions of kilometres are used as a measure.
+Concepts like meters and even kilometers are inadequate in the face of the vast distances in space.
+Over relatively short distances such as in orbital space near a planet thousands or millions of kilometers are used as a measure.
 Larger distances in–system are measured using the Astronomical Unit, or AU.
 This is based on the distance of Earth’s orbit from the Sun, and is about 160,000,000km.